 Winter’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The percentage of people in Winter who are college-educated is somewhat higher than the average US community of 21.84%: 26.17% of adults in Winter have at least a bachelor's degree.
+The overall education level of Winter is somewhat higher than in the average US city of 21.84%: 26.17% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Winter in 2022 was $26,720, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,880 for a family of four.
 However, Winter contains both very wealthy and poor people as well.